About the Texas Flood Cloud Seeding Conspiracy

 FM 274, from SH 78 to FM 1753.
 Watch for daytime lane closures as crews work to rehabilitate and widen the roadway to an overall width of 26 feet.
 Motorists should expect delays as signals and pilot cars direct traffic through the work zone.

 CR 2865 at Sanders Creek Tributary.
-CR 2865 at Sanders Creek Tributary will be closed to traffic on Monday, April 21 to allow for replacement of the bridge.
-Traffic will be required to detour onto CR 2815, CR 2840 and CR 2825 while the bridge structure is being replaced.
+CR 2865 at Sanders Creek Tributary was closed to traffic on Monday, April 21 to allow for replacement of the bridge.
+The bridge at Sanders Creek Tributary is completed and opened to traffic.
+The bridge on CR 2825 at Sanders Creek was closed on June 21 & the Contractor demolished the bridge.
+Traffic will be required to detour onto CR 2815 & CR 2865 while the bridge structure is being replaced.

 FM 68, from SH 78 to FM 271.
 Watch for daytime lane closures as crews work to rehabilitate and widen the roadway to an overall width of 28 feet.
 Motorists should expect delays as signals and pilot cars direct traffic through the work zone.